WebAssembly/design/BinaryEncoding.md

 A four-byte little endian unsigned integer.

 ### varuint32
 A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 values. `varuint32` values may contain leading zeros.
+Leading zeros in `varuint32` values have no sematic effect and may be canonicalized away by tools or the communication pipeline.

 ### value_type
 A single-byte unsigned integer indicating a [value type](AstSemantics.md#types).
 These types are encoded as: